The Abertillery Miners Institute – 1984-1985.

 On Saturday 10th of March 1984, a meeting was held at the Abertillery Miners Institute, Division Street, Abertillery.
 The men from Six Bells and Rose Heyworth were told of the proposed closure plans, warned that it was only the tip of the iceberg with many more pit closures to follow and were persuaded to act by voting for an all-out strike.
 This strike would be nationwide and would possibly make the government think twice about such drastic plans to embark on such a devastating colliery closure plan.

-Contrary to popular belief the men at the Abertillery Institute were against any plans to have a nationwide strike and the majority turned down the request, confusion followed with miners and lodge officials not knowing what was going to happen next.
+Contrary to popular belief, the men at the Abertillery Institute were against any plans to have a nationwide strike and the majority turned down the request.
+Confusion followed with miners and lodge officials not knowing what was going to happen next.
 After the meeting many of the miners who attended gathered at the Highbury Club, (now the Dolls House) Abertillery.

 On Monday 12th of March 1984, the National Mineworkers Union executive sent out notices that the strike had started and no N.U.M. member should enter any colliery for work, the shut-down had begun.
 At Abertillery the men were confused, most hadn’t voted for the strike yet were faced with a shut-out.
 Information on the situation was not forthcoming and the workforce were wandering aimlessly around the colliery looking for reassurance.
-By mid-day via radio and TV bulletins the situation was becoming clearer by the minute and the lodge officials called out the men, the workforce acknowledged the requests and through loyalty to their union returned home.
-Later pickets were organised to man the gates on a temporary period until everyone was made aware of what was going on.
+By mid-day, via radio and TV bulletins, the situation was becoming clearer by the minute and the lodge officials called out the men, the workforce acknowledged the requests and through loyalty to their union, returned home.
+Later, pickets were organised to man the gates on a temporary period until everyone was made aware of what was going on.

 On Tuesday 13th of March 1984, the miners by this time were all aware of the situation and fell in line with the wishes of the national executive.
-The lodge officials at Rose Heyworth Colliery utilised the N.U.M. office situated behind the bus stop at the entrance off the main road and also opened the upstairs offices at the Abertillery Miners Institute as their main headquarters.
+The lodge officials at Rose Heyworth Colliery utilised the N.U.M. office situated behind the bus stop at the entrance off the main road and also opened the upstairs offices at the Abertillery Miners Institute, Division Street, as their main headquarters.

 Picketing.

-In April 1984 the lodge officials at Rose Heyworth Colliery along with other collieries were sending pickets to various pits in the Midlands to stop the men from working and to try and persuade them to fall in-line with the national executive.
+In April 1984 the lodge officials at Rose Heyworth Colliery along with other collieries were sending pickets to various pits in the Midlands to try and stop the men from working and to persuade them to fall in-line with the national executive.

 The Blaenau Gwent & Rhymney Food Fund.